1. CREDIT CARD DEBT

 How can debt collectors contact you?

-Debt collectors can call you between 8 a.m. and 9 p.m. unless you permit them to call you at other times, but they can’t harass you.
-If you’re getting multiple calls a day, or threatening calls, then tell the debt collector you know your rights and report them to your state’s attorney general.
+Debt collectors can call you between 8 a.m. and 9 p.m. unless you allow them to call you at other times.
+However, they are not allowed to harass you.
+If you’re getting multiple calls each day, or if you are getting threatening calls, tell the debt collector you know your rights, and report the collector to your state’s attorney general.